reigndario/the-discount-house/README.md

 An experimental confidential vesting-backed credit protocol built with Zama fhEVM, OpenZeppelin Confidential Contracts, ERC-7984 confidential tokens, and TokenOps confidential vesting integration.

 The first deployment target is local development and Sepolia testnet.
-Testnet deployment is a safety and regulatory constraint; the software quality bar is launch-ready.

 ## What This Builds